“The Tour de France is bigger than cycling. And we’ve done it”: Record-breaker Mark Cavendish’s greatest ever Tour de France stage wins

 They’ve spanned the eras of Armstrong, Froome, and Pogačar, as well as changes in his own approach to life and to his sport.

 The former world champion has always said that one stage win at the Tour de France would be enough.
-34 has proven that he’s the greatest sprinter cycling has ever seen.
+35 has proven, definitively, that he’s the greatest sprinter cycling has ever seen.

-To mark the Manx Missile’s final attempt to break THAT record, we decided to pick out our top ten favourite Tour stage wins from one of cycling’s most charismatic, iconic, and enduring characters.
-And, with so many to choose from, believe me it wasn’t easy…
+To celebrate the Manx Missile’s record-breaking triumph, we decided to pick out our favourite of those 35 Tour stage wins from one of cycling’s most charismatic, iconic, and enduring characters.
+There were 10 originally chosen, but we ended up with 11, just because…

 The First One